Grants for projects and education in sustainable agriculture and protection of natural resources

 APPLICATION: Cargill posts guidelines to describe the aims, eligibility criteria, types of support, and application process for local grants.

 Applicants for Local Community Giving should contact their nearest Cargill facility to inquire about local interests and partnerships.

-About how to apply (corporate giving)
+About how to apply (local communities)

 Geographical Distribution of Grant Activities in Developing Countries

 Cargill operates in the developing countries identified below, classified in the geographic framework of the Terra Viva Grants Directory.